raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 [pushdown.oop.es6]: https://gist.github.com/raganwald/41ae26b93243405136b786298bafe8e9#file-pushdown-oop-es6

-The takeaway from [A Brutal Look at Balanced Parentheses...][brutal] was that languages could be classified according to the power of the ideal machine needed to recognize it, and we explored example languages that needed finite state machines, deterministic pushdown automata, and pushdown automata respectively.[^tm]
+The takeaway from [A Brutal Look at Balanced Parentheses...][brutal] was that languages could be classified according to the power of the ideal machine needed to recognize it, and we explored example languages that needed finite state automata, deterministic pushdown automata, and pushdown automata respectively.[^tm]

 [^Tm]: [a Brutal Look at Balanced Parentheses, ...][Brutal] did not explore two other classes of languages. there is a class of formal languages that requires a turing machine to recognize its sentences. turing machines are more powerful than pushdown automata.
 And there is a class of formal languages that cannot be recognized by Turing Machines, and therefore cannot be recognized at all!
 Famously, the latter class includes a machine that takes as its sentences descriptions of Turing Machines, and recognizes those that halt.